Every mom has felt like she was failing as a parent. Learn 4 ways to pull yourself through these dips, and why you’re NOT a failure.

 Think of how strong you had to be when you took your child to urgent care.
 Or how you pulled yourself together enough not to yell at the kids, even though you felt compelled to.

 Remind yourself of how much you’ve grown, no matter how short or long you’ve been a parent.
 You haven’t been failing as a parent — far from it.
-You’ve grown and done so much more than that.
+You’ve grown and done so much.

 2. Remember that your child needs to see all of you

-While the intentions are admirable, trying to be perfect for her is actually doing her a disservice.
+While the intentions are admirable, trying to be perfect is actually doing her a disservice.

-But don’t beat yourself up if you make a mistake, can’t make chicken cordon bleu (pizza works just fine!), or say something to her that you later regret.
+Give yourself grace and compassion if you make a mistake, can’t make chicken cordon bleu (pizza works just fine!), or say something that you later regret.

-We’re human, and she needs to see you fail so that she knows how to get back up again.
-It’s that trying again and again, showing up even when it’s hard, and loving her in the ways only you can, that will serve her best.
+We’re human.
+It’s okay if she sees you fail because then she also sees how to get back up again.
+It’s that trying again and again, showing up even when it’s hard, and loving her no matter what that can serve her best.

 The best part?
-All the times you feel like a terrible mother don’t even cross her mind.
+All the times you feel like a terrible mother may not even cross her mind.
 The time you were late to pick her up, or when you didn’t feel like reading yet another book with her, or when you couldn’t volunteer for school activities.
-She doesn’t see any of those as terrible.
+She may not even see any of those as terrible.

 3. Take your feelings as a sign that you care